mer-hybris/hadk.sailfishos.org/setupsdk.rst

   PLATFORM_SDK $

   sudo zypper ref
-  sudo zypper in android-tools-hadk tar
+  sudo zypper in android-tools-hadk tar kmod

 We strongly encourage all porters to use at least 3.0.0.8 Platform SDK.
 Use ``sdk-manage`` command to upgrade your toolings and targets, or create from new